Akash-Kumar-Verma/Java-/README.md

-This repo is contains code from java concepts
+This repo contains code from java concepts